 I love Battersea because it is truly unique and full of life.
 It is filled will shops and stunning scenery.
 With easy access to the centre of London, it’s got everything you need, from the fabulous to the not too expensive. – Laura .

 Battersea has something for everyone when it comes to offering a wide choice of properties.
 Stunning riverside developments sit alongside exquisite Victorian terrace houses and impressive mansion flats.

 From breath-taking riverside properties to stunning Victorian houses with plenty of green spaces, we’re bound to find you your ideal property in Battersea.

 Check out latest developments and properties in Battersea here:

-Kingsley Hamilton Estates present this remarkable off-plan 2 bedroom apartment in Keybridge Point.
+Kingsley Hamilton Estates are proud to present this remarkable off-plan 3 bedroom apartment situated on the 21st floor in Keybridge Point.
 A chance to be a part of an area experiencing a dramatic rise in growth.